Gathering detailed insights and metrics for @fastify/swagger

 @fastify/swagger

-If provided an openapi
+Providing an openapi

-option it will generate OpenAPI compliant API schemas instead.
+option generates OpenAPI compliant API schemas instead.

 Examples of using @fastify/swagger